 - 1 cup mung lentils (use the split lentils without skin on.
 Soak for at least half an hour or as long as overnight.)

-- 2 tbsp brown rice (optional.
+- 2 tablespoon brown rice (optional.
 White rice works too.
 Soak the rice with the dal)

 - 1 teaspoon garlic (crushed or minced)